Anish62027/Whatsapp_Chat_Analyzer/README.md

 ---

 ## 🔍 Key Features
-- **📊 Detailed Statistics**: Gain insights into total messages, media shared, links sent, and more.
-- **🧩 Participant Analysis**: Identify the most active members in group chats.
-- **🌐 Word Cloud**: Visualize your most frequently used words.
-- **😂 Emoji Trends**: Discover your most-used emojis at a glance.
-- **⏳ Time-Based Trends**: Analyze message activity by hours, days, and weeks.
-- **📈 Interactive Visualizations**: Get stunning, easy-to-read charts and graphs.
-- **📢 Feedback Collection**: Includes a feedback feature to enhance future updates.
 - **User Authentication**
     - Signup: Users can securely create accounts with password hashing (SHA-256).
     - Login: Users can log in to access chat analytics after successful password verification.